pghalliday/semver-resolver/README.md

 let RecursiveSemver = require('recursive-semver');
 ```

-Call construct a new `RecursiveSemver` instance, supplying functions that return promises for available versions of libraries and the version constraints associated with particular versions of libraries along with a top level list of libraries and their version constraints (the dependencies).
+Construct a new `RecursiveSemver` instance, supplying functions that return promises for available versions of libraries and the version constraints associated with particular versions of libraries along with a top level list of libraries and their version constraints (the dependencies).

 ```javascript
 let rs = new RecursiveSemver(library => {